beyaryo/PermissionManager/README.md

 }
 ```
 ## Usage
-First you need to implement PermissionListener to your Activity
+First you need to implement PermissionListener to your Activity or fragment

 ```java
 public class MyActivity extends AppCompatActivity implements PermissionListener {